Is It Time To Become A Positive Parent?

 And one way it has done this is through the ability to instantly communicate with anyone else who is experiencing a similar crisis.

 But finding those who are experiencing a similar crisis and being able to lend a hand, is a key to this whole process.
-This is how communication can bring us together.

 How extraordinary would our family life be if we were all experiencing the same high-quality experiences with each other and were able to share these experiences with each other at a cellular level?

 Communication can actually increase our family support systems.
 This is the way it is meant to be.

-Communication is the gateway to connecting with others, helping one another thrive, and building stronger relationships.
+Communication is the gateway to connecting with others, to helping one another thrive, and to building stronger relationships.
 Communication is the way in which we allow our children to learn to communicate with us and for us to learn how to communicate with them.
 Communication is the language of bonding.

 If we truly want to raise happy, healthy children, then we must learn how to do this together.

 And, we are empowering them with the tools they will need to be successful in their lives as they grow older.

 These three things are key to their happiness and their ability to succeed.
 And, it is crucial to our success as parents and as individuals.